‘Bold And The Beautiful’ Weekly Spoilers: Ridge Torn While Bill Chooses Brooke

 Monday, September 2 – Thomas Answers Sanchez’s Questions

-Ridge is present when Detective Alex Sanchez (Jeremy Ray Valdez) starts to questions his son.
+Ridge is present when Detective Alex Sanchez (Jeremy Ray Valdez) starts to question his son.
 Thomas has just woken up from a coma and the cop wants to know the details of his accident.
 More specifically, Detective Sanchez wants to know if someone pushed him off the cliff.
 According to Highlight Hollywood, Brooke will worry outside Thomas’ hospital room because she knows that he may implicate her in his fall.

 After sharing a kiss, Sally Spectra (Courtney Hope) and Wyatt Spencer (Darin Brooks) play and tease each other.
 Sally told Wyatt that she was also given a second chance and it seems as if she will forgive him for dumping her for his ex.
 But will Wyatt be able to leave the past and completely let go of his high school sweetheart?